vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/pay.vaulter.rs/SubscriptionPayments.md

 	Language:= select top 1 Value from CurrentState.VariableValues where Name = "Country";
 	BuyerFullName:= select top 1 Value from CurrentState.VariableValues where Name = "Buyer";
 	BuyerEmail:= select top 1 Value from CurrentState.VariableValues where Name = "BuyerEmail";
+	BuyerPhoneNumber:= select top 1 Value from CurrentState.VariableValues where Name = "BuyerPhoneNumber";
+	BuyerAddress:= select top 1 Value from CurrentState.VariableValues where Name = "BuyerAddress";
+	BuyerCity:= select top 1 Value from CurrentState.VariableValues where Name = "BuyerCity";

 	EscrowFee:= select top 1 Value from CurrentState.VariableValues where Name = "EscrowFee";
 	AmountToPay:= select top 1 Value from CurrentState.VariableValues where Name = "AmountToPay";
 	ActiveCardDetails:= select top 1 Value from CurrentState.VariableValues where Name = "ActiveCardDetails";